Your group will fall into one of the following categories:

 - Provide a cell phone number so we can contact you on campus in case of emergency

 Packing for Ashland is easy!

 - We provide all bedding: sheets, blankets, pillows and towels

 - Bring layers of clothing, a lightweight jacket and good walking shoes.
 Even the theater is casual dress!

 - Bring a robe and flip flops for trips to the bathroom

 - As a suggestion, leave expensive electronics and jewelry at home.

 The residence halls at Southern Oregon University are smoke and incense free.
 Our halls are designed to be comfortable and friendly.
-There are seven options on campus for conference housing: Cox Hall, Baker Hall, Greensprings Complex, McLoughlin Hall, Shasta Hall, and Madrone Apartments.
+There are six options on campus for conference housing: Cox Hall, Baker Hall, Greensprings Complex, McLoughlin Hall, Shasta Hall, and Madrone Apartments.